devxsubh/Bell-Labs/doc/reference/data_dictionary.md

 - Population data is transformed from wide to long format
 - All datasets are merged on Area and Year
 - Per capita consumption is calculated where needed
-- Integrated dataset saved to: `data/processed/integrated_nutrition_data.csv`
+- Final master panel saved to: `data/processed/final/master_panel_final.csv`

 ## Notes